janosh/matbench-discovery/site/src/routes/contribute/+page.md

 ## ✨ &thinsp; How to submit a new model

-To deploy a new model on this benchmark and add it to our leaderboard, please create a pull request to the `main` branch of [{repo}]({repo}) that includes at least these 3 required files:
+To submit a new model to this benchmark and add it to our leaderboard, please create a pull request to the [`main` branch]({repo}) that includes at least these 3 required files:

 1. `<yyyy-mm-dd>-<model_name>-preds.(json|csv).gz`: Your model's energy predictions for all ~250k WBM compounds as compressed JSON or CSV.
 The recommended way to create this file is with `pandas.DataFrame.to_{json|csv}('<yyyy-mm-dd>-<model_name>-preds.(json|csv).gz')`.
 JSON is preferred over CSV if your model not only predicts energies (floats) but also objects like relaxed structures.
 See e.g. [M3GNet]({repo}/blob/-/models/m3gnet/test_m3gnet.py) and [CHGNet]({repo}/blob/-/models/chgnet/test_chgnet.py) test scripts.
 1. `test_<model_name>.(py|ipynb)`: The Python script or Jupyter notebook that generated the energy predictions.
 Ideally, this file should have comments explaining at a high level what the code is doing and how the model works so others can understand and reproduce your results.
 If the model deployed on this benchmark was trained specifically for this purpose (i.e. if you wrote any training/fine-tuning code while preparing your PR), please also include it as `train_<model_name>.(py|ipynb)`.